CHAPTER 14: FUNCTIONS AND SPECIAL FEATURES OF FIVE-ANIMAL PLAY

 (Editorial Note: Essence, energy and spirit, “jing”, “qi” and “shen” in Chinese, are the three essential elements that form a person.
 “Jing” or “essence” refers to the finest substance of the body.
 In scientific terms, it is the sub-atomic particles that constitute the physical body.)

 (Editorial Note: The five storage organs in traditional Chinese medical philosophy are heart, liver, spleen, lungs and kidneys.
 The six transformational organs are intestines, gall bladder, stomach, colon, urinary bladder., and triple-warmer.
 The triple-warmer is a large internal organ consisting of three bodily cavities.
 The upper warmer is from the throat to the chest, the middle warmer from the chest to the abdomen, and the lower warmer from the abdomen to the anus.)

 Thus all these have self-curing functions against illness.
 This is in line with what Hua Tuo said, “movement enables the digestion of grain energy, smooth flow of blood in vessels, so illness cannot occur.
 Movement of the joints prevents aging.“

 (Editorial Note: In qigong terminology, “grain energy” refers to food and drinks.)

 Self-Manifested Qi Movement

 It is also in line with the modern scientific concept of “life is manifested in movement”.
 Interestingly it is the reverse of “to have big movement, it is better to have small movement.
 To have small movement, it is better to have no movement.”
-It is because of self-manifested movement, the innate ability of the body to cure and regenerate itself to maintain a state of “life activities in balance” can happen.
+It is because of self-manifested movement, the innate ability of the body can cure and regenerate itself to maintain a state of “life activities in balance” can happen.

 During the practice of Five-Animal Play, when practitioners have entered silence to a certain extent, they can attain “extreme silence generates movement”.